Deepseek-APIs/deepseek-mpi/docs/cli.md

 - `Tab` toggles focus between the prompt and the file-path field.
 Enter on the file field reads the file immediately and appends its contents (plus a trailing newline, if needed) to the staged prompt.
 - `Ctrl+K` submits the pending prompt; typing a single `.` on its own line still works for quick sends.
-- `/help` displays the available commands, `/clear` wipes the staged buffer, `/quit` arranges for the next submission to be `:quit`, and `/np` simply reminds you to restart `mpirun` with a different rank count.
+- `/help` displays the available commands, `/clear` wipes the staged buffer, and `/quit` arranges for the next submission to be `:quit`.
 - `Ctrl+C` clears the active field; `:quit`, `:exit`, `:q`, or pressing `Esc` exits the REPL without submitting.
 - `--tui-log-view` mirrors the latest MPI logs inside the REPL window; `--no-tui-log-view` falls back to stdout/stderr streaming.